solidusio/solidus/guides/source/developers/payments/payment-methods.html.md

 - `available_to_users`: Determines if the payment method is visible to users.
 - `available_to_admin`: Determines if the payment method is visible to administrators.
+- `type_before_removal`: Contains the previous real payment type, in case `type` has been removed after switching Payment Service Provider.
+Defaults to `nil`.
+For more information, see the [Payment service providers][payment-service-providers] article.

 [payment-method-base]: https://github.com/solidusio/solidus/blob/master/core/app/models/spree/payment_method.rb
 [payment-service-providers]: payment-service-providers.html